What is the difference between medical and non-medical care?

 How much can I make as a FirstLight Home Care franchisee?

-With the industry currently estimated at $70 billion, non-medical, in-home care continues to soar.
-FirstLight franchisees see an average unit volume of more than $1 million, with the top performers in our system over $3 million—and they had no prior experience in the industry.
+With the industry currently estimated at $80 billion, non-medical, in-home care continues to soar.
+FirstLight franchisees see an average unit volume of more than $1 million, with the top performers in our system over $3 million.

 Is there a process I need to follow to become a FirstLight franchisee?